fractaldotbox/alpha-bees/README.md

 ## Architecture

+Separte into "Hive" and "Garden", responsible for strategy and execution respectively.
+This design help us to interact with agent on reasoning model to formulate strategy and data pipelines, while achieve low latency, private execution with agents on isolated wallets guardrails.

 ### Hive Component - Strategy formulation
 - This is where agents gather data and formulate strategy with users
 - Designed for high latency which allow us to benefit from reasoning model such as o3-mini, deepseek R1 and framework of multiple agents.
 We coin this "Queen LLM"